 Early-flowering iris are a beautiful but underused spring bulb.
 Nicola Oakey, Trainee Horticultural Journalist at 'The Garden' explores some of the exciting new plants available

-Spring-flowering Iris start blooming from February, with individual flowers lasting between three and seven days, however the gradual succession of buds means that plants flower for around three weeks.
-A lot of iris produce their flowers before foliage, their overall height varies from 5-15cm (2-6in).
+Spring-flowering irises start blooming from February, with individual flowers lasting between three and seven days, however the gradual succession of buds means that plants flower for around three weeks.
+A lot of irises produce their flowers before foliage, their overall height varies from 5-15cm (2-6in).

 Iris ‘Eye Catcher’

 - ‘Eye Catcher’ produces captivating flowers with blue spots and stripes patterning on the lower petals (falls).
 It is a shorter cultivar reaching a height of 5-10cm (2-4in).

 - These petals also have a central yellow stripe.

 - The upper petals (standards) are midnight blue nearest the centre of the flower, graduating to a marbled blue and white.

 - Ideal for anyone wanting a iris with fewer markings.
 The flowers are larger than most and stand taller, 10-15cm (4-6in) than other cultivars.

 - ‘Blue Hill’ offers the most intense solid blue colouring with a single long yellow strip down the inside of the falls, although this is usually obscured by the standards.

 - The petals are also more upright, compared to other cultivars where the falls fold over.

 - ‘Sea Breeze’ has thin, bright blue standards that look like they have been dipped in a pot of ink, contrasted by pure white tips and a white stripe down the centre of the standards.